Exeter St Davids railway station: History

 The train shed was removed in 1912-13 and the platforms extended northwards towards the level crossing.
 A second island platform was provided on the west side and this entailed the goods shed being narrowed from two tracks to one at their southern end.
 The middle island platform was mainly used for LSWR trains while "down" GWR services towards the West Country used the original main platform and the new island platforms.
 Before Southern Region services to Plymouth were abandoned, passengers could see Plymouth-bound services of the Western Region and Southern Region leaving St Davids in opposite directions.
 The station has remained largely in this form since, but resignalling works in 1985 saw the ex-LSWR services moved to the main platform so that down ex-GWR line services did not have to cross their path at the south end of the station.
 A through-line between platforms 1 and 3 was removed at the same time.
 The new signal box was built on the site of the old atmospheric engine house and replaced three older signal boxes.

 Remains of the earlier stations can still be seen.
 The main façade dates from 1864 and the Great Western Hotel dates from the earliest days, as does the southern section of platform 1.
 The goods shed opposite platform 6 shows the angle where the southern end was cut back in 1912, and at the northern end, part of the original goods shed still stands beneath later extensions.
-The 1864 transfer shed can still be seen beside the line beyond Red Cow Crossing; it is now a Grade II listed building.